Revolutionary-Games/Thrive-Organization/association_rules_translated.md

 said member to be dismissed.
 In other cases, the dismissal of a member is reviewed at the Association's meeting.
 If the Board has dismissed a member, the said member can request that the dismissal is reviewed again at the Association's next meeting.
+The request must be made within three months of the dismissal.
+After the request has been received it has to be handled in the next Association's meeting so that handling the request takes a maximum of 13 months.

 ## 4. Accession and membership fee